fez994/dentefederico/_posts/2020-4-11-Powerlifting and Machine Learning.md

-## 1.0 Introduction

-I spent the last week studying machine learning, algorithms, data analysis and statistics.
+I spent the past couple of weeks studying machine learning, algorithms, data analysis and statistics.
 I’m a firm believer that the best way to learn something is by doing.
 This is the result of my first machine learning project using Scikit-Learn, MatPlotLib and Pandas.

 Objectives: